ini/RedisBridge/RedisBridge/messages/README.md

 ### Responding

-To send a response to a message, use the RedisBridge method `response()`:
+To send a response to a message, use the RedisBridge method `respond()`:
 ```
 >>> bridge.respond(data, channel, request_id=msg.id)
 ```